Zoadilack/tavro-dev/README.md

 The structure is setup such that you can run them in isolation instead of desired, but this is setup for brevity and simplicity for less powerful workstations.

+## Getting Started

+Clone this repository and the submodules with the following command:

+    $ git clone git@bitbucket.org:zoadilack/tavro-dev-env.git --recursive

 ## Documentation

 Full documentation here: [https://sites.google.com/a/zoadilack.com/tavro/](https://sites.google.com/a/zoadilack.com/tavro/)